jodawson/cell_seg_tracking_analysis/README.md

 These codes were developed for Dawson et al. 2022 'Determination of Protoplast Growth Properties using Quantitative Single-Cell Tracking Analysis'

 **Nomenclature of image files:**
-- Image files obtained from microscopy should be in the '.tif'
+- All image files obtained from microscopy should be in the '.tif' format
 - Each image file should be named in the following manner: Experimentcode_WellrowWellcolumn_Timepoint
 - For example:
     - Our images were recorded in a 96 plate well (rows=B,C,D and columns=1,2,3...,12);